|San José State University|

 The story of the Conquest is told elsewhere: Conquest of Mexico and Aztecs.

-The emphasis here is the rivalries and jealousies within the Spanish Empire bureacracy and how they affected the exploration of what is now northwest of Mexico and the southwest of the United States.
+The emphasis here is the rivalries and jealousies within the Spanish Empire bureaucracy and how they affected the exploration of what is now northwest of Mexico and the southwest of the United States.

 Despite Cortez' extraordinary victories there were jealous enemies in Spain, including Velazquez, that tried to poison the mind of the Spanish king, Charles V, against him.
 Special envoys were sent from Spain to exert royal authority over him.
 Even in Mexico his enemies tried to harm him.
 When Cortez went into Central America for two years those he left in charge confiscated his properties.
 Finally in 1528 Cortez sailed to Spain to answer the charges against him.
 In Spain Charles V met with him and gave him a royal title, Marquis del Valle de Oaxaca, and the captaincy General for New Spain but not its governorship.

 Cortez returned to New Spain in 1530 but he was bedeviled by his enemies.
-He was acused and tried on a charge that he strangled his first wife.
+He was accused and tried on a charge that he strangled his first wife.

 After the disasterous collapse of the 1527 expedition to Florida due to the incompetent leadership of Panfilo Narvaez the survivors tried to sail to Panuco on several rafts.
 Many, including Narvaez, were lost at sea but some were blown ashore near Galveston Island in what is now Texas.
 These survivors were rescued by natives but made slaves.
 For about six years Cabeza de Vaca while enslaved served as a trader in the region carrying out trade that members of warring tribes themselves could not engage in.
 When the time was right Cabeza de Vaca and three others (two Spaniards -- Dorante and Castillo Maldonado -- and a Moorish slave -- Estaban (Steven)) made their escape.
 They journeyed across Texas and northern Mexico because they were told that the natives in the region north of Panuco, who hated the Spanish, would kill them immediately.